 - Keeping your teeth clean:

 It is very easy for food to get entangled in braces.
 Food particles and plaque will accumulate easily around the metal brackets and wires.
 This can increase the likelihood of you getting cavities, gum problem, stains around brackets as well as bad breath.
-Brush with a fluoridated toothpaste after every meal to avoid the unsightly display of foods that that have got caught in the braces, followed by flossing.
-Your dentist can recommend a special brush called proxa brush and floss threader to help you.
+Brush with a fluoridated toothpaste after every meal to avoid the unsightly display of foods that have got caught in the braces, followed by flossing.
+Your dentist can recommend a special brush called proxy brush and floss threader to help you.
 So remember that you will end up spending a few extra minutes every day cleaning your teeth after you have finished your meal.
-Also visit your dentist every six months for a check up and a dental cleaning.
+Also, visit your dentist every six months for a checkup and teeth whitening.
 A little discipline and diligence will go a long way in making your braces a success.

 - Will braces hurt?

-Initially you will definitely feel uncomfortable with the brackets and wires in your mouth.
+Initially, you will definitely feel uncomfortable with the brackets and wires in your mouth.
 Your jaws and mouth may feel a little sore.
-Eventually the soreness will fade away.
+Eventually, the soreness will fade away.
 As your teeth begin to move you will experience mild pressure.
-But if you feel any sharp pain, visit your orthodontist immediately, as this may be a due to the end of a wire or bracket that is impinging on your cheeks or lips.
+But if you feel any sharp pain, visit your orthodontist immediately, as this may be due to the end of a wire or bracket that is impinging on your cheeks or lips.

 - You have many options:

-The most traditional and common type are the fixed metal braces.
+The most traditional and common type is fixed metal braces.
 These are glued on the outside of your teeth.
 They hold wires and elastic bands that move the teeth.
-If you do not want metal in your mouth, then ceramic braces is an option.
+If you do not want metal in your mouth, then ceramic brace is an option.
 These are less visible but a bit bigger in size.
-Another option, which has become very popular now a days is a set of clear and removable aligners that can correct minor problems with teeth alignment.
+Another option, which has become very popular nowadays is a set of clear and removable aligners that can correct minor problems with teeth alignment.
 Invisalign is the most commonly used brand.
 Being transparent, they are the most aesthetic option and also provide superior oral hygiene as you can remove them every time you eat and brush your teeth.
 Your Orthodontist will let you know which is the best option for you.